Group Steering: Approaches Based on Power Moments: Steer the group of agents as a probability density function

+The matrix $\mathscr{A}(\mathscr{U}(k))$ of the new system can then be written as \eqref{longeq1}.
 By employing truncated power moments to describe the dynamics of the system \eqref{uniequation}, where $x(k)$ and $u(k)$ represent probability densities, we aim to reformulate the control problem as the manipulation of the power moments of these probability densities.
 The system \eqref{momentsystem} is denoted as the moment system associated with \eqref{uniequation}.

-By the proposed moment system, the original density steering problem can be reduced to distribution steering by power moments, which is formulated as follows.
-The dynamics of the moment system is